earowang/rwalkr/README.md

 Usage
 -----

-Currently there is only one function in the package, `walk_melb()`.
-The starting and ending dates inform which period to be scraped.
+The `walk_melb()` function is the workhorse.
+The starting and ending dates inform of which period to be pulled.

 ``` r
 library(rwalkr)